jackie-h/language-notes/pure_retrospective.md

 Just like code, it takes education and effort and curation to keep things clean and managable

+"I will never get my large org to agree on a model" This can be painful, and take time, but that is the valuable part, getting parts of the org to agree on a definition The act of modelling and discussion is valuable, building consensus This can be avoided/streamlined by taking an existing industry model, such as CDM for derivatives

 ### Retro-fitting into an existing environment
 SecDb already had all the key models for pricing (UFO's - Unified Financial Objects), with it's own language Slang.
 We were never going to be able to move that out